codetony25/react-redux-starter-boilerplate/README.md

 - [x] ESLint
 - [x] StyleLint for linting css/stylus
 - [x] PostCSS
-- [x] Add Plugins for PostCSS (CSSNext, Stylus Syntax, RucksackCSS, Sorting, Autoprefixer, and Short)
+- [x] Add Plugins for PostCSS (CSSNext which includes autoprefixer, RucksackCSS, Sorting, Mixins, and Short)
 - [x] Added support for CSS Modules
 - [x] React Router
-- [ ] Redux
+- [x] Mobx
+- [x] Mobx DevTools
-- [ ] Redux DevTools
+- [ ] Set up Mobx Example Structure and Design Pattern for large scalability
+- [ ] Develop a design pattern and file structure on server side with express and Node.js
-- [ ] Redux Sega Middleware
+- [ ] Add Flow, a new static type checker for JavaScript
-- [ ] ImmutableJS
+- [ ] Decide on Database to use (MongoDB, PostgreSQL, RethinkDB, GraphQL)
 - [ ] Testing (Mocha -Recommended by Redux, Enzyme - By Airbnb)

 MobX (https://github.com/mobxjs/mobx) also formerly known as Mobservable is gaining a lot of attention and can be scaled for large applications.
-It has also solved problems that Redux has.
-I will think about adding this.

-Here's a project structure I agree with: http://marmelab.com/blog/2015/12/17/react-directory-structure.html
-- Organizes it by domain and makes it easier for testing.
+It makes it helps with state management and isn't opinionated on the type of design pattern we use.

 Suggestions are welcome!